All That Yarn - More Yarn Stories

 I blame the really good sales for contributing to my obsession.
 Who can resist a terrific sale?

-My current problem began when Wal-Mart had a Black Friday sale on not just one but three kinds of yarn this year, with select skeins selling for just $1.88 each.
-My sister and I just had to get some.
+My current problem began when Wal-Mart had a Black Friday sale on not just one but three kinds of yarn one November, with select skeins selling for just $1.88 each.
+My sister and I just had to get some, and I filled a shopping cart to the brim with skeins from the sale.

 When a regular, inexpensive yarn is in the two dollar or under range, it is hard not to run out and jump on such a great price.
 We didn’t go to the early Friday opening, but went around 12 noon and so we didn’t run into a big batch of people.
 But there was plenty left for us to dig through in the bins.